Cross-domain orchestration – not just identity.

 Fintech orchestration layer

 Cross-domain orchestration across KYC, KYB, payments, banking data, fraud, sanctions, communications, and documents.
-One unified data model (Universal Pivot Format); one hash-chained audit trail across every vendor call.
+One unified data model across every vendor; one hash-chained audit trail across every vendor call.

 Best for: teams running multi-domain fintech stacks (identity + payments + banking + fraud + comms) that need one orchestration layer across all of them, not N platforms.